- PARIS BY METRO

 Know your direction and follow the panels

-Each line has a color and a number.
-The panels on the metro walls and the electronic panels on the platforms include the line number and the direction (first station – last station).
+Each metro line has a specific color and a number.
+The panels on the metro walls and the electronic panels on the platforms show the line number and the direction (first station – last station).
 For example, if you take Line 2, you will see panels with Line #2 Porte Dauphine and Line #2 Nation.

 Exits are called SORTIE, and a single metro station can have more than one.
-We told you already in the first paragraph what to do to choose the right exit, have a look at the Neighbourhood Map, look for your destination, and take the closest exit to your destination.
+To choose the right exit, have a look at the Neighbourhood Map, look for your destination, and take the closest exit to your destination.